clivetong/Talks/NetConf2025/README.md

 ### Call out to CollectionsMarshal

-- to get to the underlying data structure
+- to get to the underlying data structure that the collection class wraps

 ```CSharp
 List<int> x = [ 1, 2, 3, 4, 5 ];